 92. Penalty for misdescription of goods and sender

-(1) A person shall not knowingly send by or carry in any ship from any port in the State any goods dangerous goods under a false description.
+(1) A person shall not knowingly send by or carry in any ship from any port in the State any dangerous goods under a false description.

 Penalty: $2 000.

 (2) Where any dangerous goods are on board a ship, or are to be placed on board a ship, a person shall not knowingly falsely describe the sender of the goods on any package containing the goods or in any document relating to the shipping of the goods.